 CHOICE verdict: Myth busted!
 Price isn't always a good indicator of performance.
 Check our expert air conditioner reviews to find out which models score the highest.

 Myth 7: Fancy features are just sales gimmicks

-Gone are the days when an air conditioner remote consisted of just an on/off switch and a temperature setting
+Gone are the days when an air conditioner remote control consisted of just an on/off switch and a temperature setting

-Chris believes many of these new features are actually very useful: "None of them are 'must-haves', but they can be quite effective at improving comfort and convenience and decreasing running costs."
+Chris believes many of these new features are actually very useful: "None of them are 'must-haves', but they can be quite effective at improving comfort and convenience and decreasing running costs.

 "For example, the human sensor feature saves you money by letting the temperature vary from the desired set-point when it can sense there's nobody in the room.
-Wi-Fi apps can be useful for managing your energy usage and for turning on your unit remotely."
+Wi-Fi apps can be useful for managing your energy use and for turning on your unit remotely."

 CHOICE verdict: Myth busted!
 If you're likely to use them, special features can be good value.